 We are vigorously defending ourselves in the lawsuits to which we are subject.
 An unfavorable outcome or prolonged litigation could harm our business.
-Litigation of this nature also is expensive and time consuming and diverts the time and attention of our management.
+Litigation of this nature also is expensive, time consuming, and diverts the time and attention of our management.

 We monitor the status of known claims and the related product liability accrual, which includes amounts for defense costs for asserted and unasserted claims.
-After consultation with litigation counsel and the review of the merits of each claim, we have concluded that we are unable to reasonably estimate the probability or the estimated range of reasonably possible losses related to material adverse judgments related to such claims and, therefore, we have not accrued for any such judgments.
+After consultation with litigation counsel and a review of the merit of each claim, we have concluded that we are unable to reasonably estimate the probability or the estimated range of reasonably possible losses related to material adverse judgments related to such claims and, therefore, we have not accrued for any such judgments.
 In the future, should we determine that a loss (or an additional loss in excess of our accrual) is at least reasonably possible and material, we would then disclose an estimate of the possible loss or range of loss, if such estimate could be made, or disclose that an estimate could not be made.
 We believe that we have provided adequate accruals for defense costs.

-For the fiscal years ended April 30, 2018, 2017, and 2016, we paid \$473,000, \$254,000, and \$264,000, respectively, in defense and administrative costs relative to product liability and municipal litigation.
-In addition, we spent an aggregate of \$129,000, \$209,000, and \$55,000, respectively, in those fiscal years in settlement fees related to product liability cases.
+For the fiscal years ended April 30, 2019, 2018, and 2017, we paid \$322,000, \$473,000, and \$254,000, respectively, in defense and administrative costs relative to product liability and municipal litigation.
+In addition, we spent an aggregate of \$180,000, \$129,000, and \$209,000, respectively, in those fiscal years in settlement fees related to product liability cases.

 We have recorded our liability for defense costs before consideration for reimbursement from insurance carriers.
 We have also recorded the amount due as reimbursement under existing policies from the insurance carriers as a receivable shown in other current assets and other assets.
-During the year ended April 30, 2016, we received a \$1.8 million insurance recovery, which was recorded in general and administrative expenses, as a result of an insurance settlement agreement for partial reimbursement of defense costs we incurred in prior fiscal years related to our resolved government investigation.

 We recognize gains and expenses for changes in our product liability provisions and municipal litigation liabilities.
-In fiscal 2018, we recorded expense of \$540,000; in fiscal 2017, we recorded a gain of \$364,000; and in fiscal 2016, we recorded expense of \$299,000.
+In fiscal 2019, we recorded expense of \$293,000; in fiscal 2018, we recorded expense of \$540,000; and in fiscal 2017, we recorded a gain of \$364,000.